What can I study?

-Particular areas of study at the Malaysia campus which are popular among our exchange and study abroad students are within the fields of Islamic Banking and Finance (School of Business), Transformation in South East Asia (School of Arts and Social Sciences), and Tropical Biology (School of Science).
+Particular areas of study at the Malaysia campus which are popular among our exchange and study abroad students are within the fields of Islamic Banking and Finance (School of Business), Gender studies in Southeast Asia (School of Arts and Social Sciences), and Tropical Biology (School of Science).

 We encourage you to consider the localised units within these key areas as it will offer you the opportunity to understand on issues and perspectives particular to the region.
 It could provide you the opportunity for a field trip to the jungles of Borneo or observe the coral reef ecosystems while swimming with black tipped reef sharks and turtles in Pulau Perhentian.

 Malaysian cultural and language programs